lmichel0531/gcp-rag-system/diagrams/README.md

-Add an architecture diagram here (e.g., rag_architecture.png).
+Will add architecture diagram here
-Suggested tools: draw.io / Excalidraw / Figma.